josephbertino/public_api/README.md

 * Clicking the employee’s image or name will open a modal window with more detailed information, such as the employee’s birthday and address.

 ## Exceeds Expectations

+1)

+2)

+3) CSS Customizations
+    + Changed the background color of the 'div.modal-btn-container' element to 'aliceblue'